Tax preparation in the United States: Software

-In 2018, TurboTax was the most popular tax preparation software in the United States, holding a 66.6% market share of self-prepared returns.
-H&R Block at Home (formerly TaxCut) is the second most popular with a 14% share.
+TurboTax remains the most popular tax preparation software in the United States, with over 40 million users annually and processing over 74 million federal returns in 2024.H&R Block at Home (formerly TaxCut) is the second most popular with a 14% share.
 Other popular tax software includes: TaxACT at 7%, Tax Hawk (including FreeTaxUSA) at 5.9%, Credit Karma's free tax software (now owned by the Cash App) at 1.7%, and TaxSlayer at 1.5%.
 According to a survey by Credello, 53% of respondents filed their taxes with an online software system and 12% filed their taxes independent of a software system.

 The Free File Alliance is a group of tax preparation companies that have partnered with the Internal Revenue Service to provide free electronic tax filing services to U.S taxpayers meeting certain income guidelines.
 In 2019, the Free File Alliance was accused by ProPublica of preventing the IRS from providing simpler options or return-free filing.
 They reported that most tax companies have lobbied to make it as difficult as possible for taxpayers to use their Free File options and push users to their paid services.